jvcleave/ofxRPiCameraVideoGrabber/README.md

 #### USAGE:
 Clone into your openFrameworks/addons folder
-Either copy one of the examples into /myApps or add ofxRPiCameraVideoGrabber to the addons.make file in your project
+Either copy one of the examples into /myApps or add ofxOMXVideoGrabber to the addons.make file in your project

 LED Toggling requires gpio program provided via wiringPi
 `$sudo apt-get install wiringpi`